“Kombucha Tastes Like Vinegar!”

 - ½ cup of old Kombucha

-- 2 Tb of rosemary, oregano, sage, parsely and mint – fresh herbs, chopped fine
+- 2 Tb of rosemary, oregano, sage, parsley and mint – fresh herbs, chopped fine

-After the herbs have infused then combine ¼ cup of Kombucha vinegar with ¾ cup of extra virgin olive oil, 1 tsp ground mustard, 1 tsp garlic powder (or 1 clove of fresh garlic finely chopped), salt & pepper to taste.
+After the herbs have infused then combine ¼ cup of Kombucha vinegar with ¾ cup of extra virgin olive oil (THRIVE, AMZ), 1 tsp ground mustard, 1 tsp garlic powder (or 1 clove of fresh garlic finely chopped), salt (THRIVE, AMZ) & pepper (THRIVE, AMZ) to taste.
 If the mixture is too tart, add a pinch of sugar.
 Whisk all ingredients together until combined.
 Pour over salad.

 Marinades not only add flavor to meat or tofu dishes but also break down the meats tough fibers.
 Weak acids like lemon juice, vinegar or wine work best at accomplishing both of these tasks.
 For less expensive cuts of meat that are known to be tougher, marinating is essential.